charlesarmitage/PottyPottyPotty/README.md

 - Start a phonegap app
  - 'gulp --run android'
   - Before running this for the first time you may have to run 'cordova platform add android' and possibly run the android SDK manager to install a suitable SDK version.
+  - If the app does not start/install on the emulator then you will need to manually install it with 'adb install <apk_path>'.
+Subsequent calls to 'gulp --run android' should start the app from then on.
   - JJC notes:
     - First time I ran it I was instructed to run 'cordova platform add android'
     - Then running 'gulp --run android' gave me another instruction to "Please install Android target: \"android-22\".".
 It told me how to run the android SDK manager as installed on my machine, which I did and I ran the update to update the SDK tools and install android-22.